health & Safety Guide

 Lift Queues & Chairlifts

 We are excited to provide our guests with plenty of open-air social distancing opportunities while skiing or riding.
 We do require all guests and staff to obey all posted signs while visiting Mt.
 Rose.
 There will be capacity limitations and chair riding limitations at each chair location.
-Face coverings and distancing policies will be in place around lift queues and while riding the chair.
+Face coverings and distancing policies will be in place around lift queues (including loading and unloading areas) and while riding the chair.
 If you need further assistance, please notify one of our friendly lift attendants before loading.

 FOOD & BEVERAGE

 Reduced Indoor Venue Capacity

 Mt.
-Rose lodge facilities will adhere to all Washoe County guidelines that limit overall capacity and seating restrictions.
+Rose lodge facilities will adhere to all applicable federal, state, and local guidelines that limit overall capacity and seating restrictions.
 To prevent overcrowding, guest volume in the lodges will be reduced to ensure that there is space for social distancing.
 Should these venues approach capacity levels, please be prepared to come back at a later time.

 Express seating will be implemented throughout the season.
 All indoor seating is reserved exclusively for guests who purchase food from Mt.
 Rose outlets.
 These seats are monitored and guests are allowed a 30 minute time limit to occupy a table.
 Seating restrictions allow for proper sanitation between table usage.